Events

 The flu season is fast approaching, so it’s time for your annual influenza vaccination.
 It is recommended that the vaccination occur any time from April onwards to be protected from the virus’ peak season, which is generally from June to September.

-UOW’s free flu vaccination scheme for staff members will be available from Monday the 1st of April.
+UOW’s free flu vaccination scheme for staff members will be available from Tuesday the 1st of April through to Thursday the 31st of July 2025.

 There are two options for receiving your vaccination: